hyperledger/aries-rfcs/features/0794-did-rotate/README.md

 ## Motivation

-This mechanism allows a party in a relationship to change the DID in use for the relationship.
+This mechanism allows a party in a relationship to change the DID they use to identify themselves in that relationship.
 This may be used to switch DID methods, but also to switch to a new DID within the same DID method.
+For non-updatable DID methods, this allows updating DID Doc attributes such as service endpoints.
 Inspired by (but different from) the DID rotation feature of the DIDComm Messaging (DIDComm v2) spec.

 ## Implications for Software Implementations

-This protocol enables the identifiers used in a relationship to change.
-Implementations will need to consider how data related to the relationship is managed.
+Implementations will need to consider how data (public keys, DIDs and the ID for the relationship) related to the relationship is managed.
 If the relationship DIDs are used as identifiers, those identifiers may need to be updated during the rotation to maintain data integrity.
+For example, both parties might have to retain and be able to use as identifiers for the relationship the existing DID and the rotated to DID, and their related keys for a period of time until the rotation is complete.

 ## Tutorial